AbigailSas/user-level-thread-library/README.md

 - The main thread and the threads spawned using the uthreads library will not send timer signals themselves (specifically SIGVTALRM), mask them or set interval timers that do so.

-Any code\file that was not writen by me is specified as writen by OS course staff.
+Any code\file that was not writen by me is specified as writen by OS course staff with comments on the code itself.